-Lord Methuen’s encounter battle at the Modder River, fought on 28th November 1899, as the British advanced to relieve Kimberley
+Lord Methuen’s encounter battle, fought on 28th November 1899 in the Boer War, as his British force advanced to relieve Kimberley

-The previous battles in the Boer War are the Battles of Belmont and Graspan
+The previous battle in the Boer War is the Battle of Graspan

 The next battle in the Boer War is the Battle of Stormberg